 The absolution of the American parent does precisely nothing to help the American child; if anything, it irrigates the orchard of neglect.

 We hear often how three teachers in a row can close the achievement gap, and it’s interesting and telling how this kind of education speculation pretends that those three great teachers operate in a vacuum.
-I wonder: does it take more than three great teachers if the mother is addicted to meth-amphetamines?
-Does it take five great teachers in a row in that case?
-Seven, perhaps?
-Why do social scientists ignore obviously-important variables in their pseudo-formulas?

 How many great parents in a row does it take to close the achievement gap?